-Since most of our operation and activities are within an office environment during office hours, polluted water generated from employee is marginal.
-On the other hand, the fresh water used in our offices are provided and discharged without any problems through the respective centralized water supply and discharge network in each of our offices.
-As the water consumption fees are included in the office management fees, we therefore do not have the water consumption data for our Vietnam and Hong Kong offices.
+Since most of our operation and activities are carried out within an office environment, polluted water generated is immaterial, if any.
+On the other hand, fresh water used in our offices are provided and discharged through the respective centralized water supply and discharge network in each of our 3 offices.
+As the water consumption fees are included in the office management fees, we therefore do not have the water consumption data for the Vietnam offices.
+For water pollution and discharge by the Singapore office, we took as the volume of water consumption which stated in Section A2(ii).